TerryCavanagh/VVVVVV/README.md

 This is the source code to VVVVVV, version 2.0+.
+For more context about this release, see the [announcement](http://distractionware.com/blog/2020/01/vvvvvv-is-now-open-source/) on Terry's blog!

 License
 -------